-FSS completed multiple major acquisitions in 2025 (Hog Technologies, New Way Trucks, and Kinloch Equipment), fundamentally expanding its scale and market presence.
+Federal Signal completed multiple acquisitions in 2025, including Hog Technologies, New Way Trucks, and Kinloch Equipment Supply, significantly expanding its Environmental Solutions segment.

 Liabilities grew 74.5% — significant increase in debt or obligations, assess impact on financial flexibility.